-Needing to build sliders have caused me some of the most painful moments of my freelance career.
-I have probably seen every version of carousels that designers can think of.
+Needing to build carousels have caused me some of the most painful moments of my freelance career.
+I have probably seen every version of them that designers can think of.

 So, before you use a carousel: Have you checked shouldiuseacarousel.com? 🙃

-No, but seriously: If you’re sure you need a slider or carousel, there are a lot of great options to choose from.
-There are some awesome libraries built with and for Vue that evolve nicely, as well as wrappers for popular JS/jQuery libraries.
+No, but seriously: If you’re sure you need a carousel, there are a lot of great options to choose from.
+There are some awesome libraries built with and for Vue that evolve nicely, as well as wrappers for popular JS libraries.

 I'll keep the list updated, as I work my way through new components.
-If you think I should include one in particular, just email me (firstname.lastname@example.org).
+If you think I should include one in particular, reach out on Twitter @MadeWithVueJS!

-It’s a responsive and touch-ready slideshow and carousel component built for Vue.js.
-It’s super customizable, supports single and multiple slides, and lets you put images as well as HTML into them.
+Vueper Slides is a responsive and touch-ready slideshow & carousel component, built with Vue.
+It’s super customizable, supports single and multiple slides and lets you fill it with images, videos as well as HTML / Vue directives.
 You can also use some fun effects, like a parallax or 3D-effect.

 I’m not a fan of the feel of the default drag behaviour, but it can be customized by adjusting the dragging distance.